Uptown Timeline

 Bandung conference signals 3rd World solidarity post-WWII

 World War II weakened European empires and gave renewed impetus to anti-colonial movements in Asia and Africa, resulting in the birth of many new nations.
 The Bandung Conference, led by the premiers of Indonesia, Sri Lanka, Pakistan, India, and China, and was attended by 29 countries.
-The conference soon led to the formation of the Non-Aligned Movement, an allliance of Asian and African nations that were not aligned with either "bloc" of the Cold War.
+The conference soon led to the formation of the Non-Aligned Movement, an alliance of Asian and African nations that were not aligned with either "bloc" of the Cold War.
 The NAM continues to exist today.

 1957-01-01 05:26:20

-Appalachian inmigration; "hillbillies" blamed for Uptown's decline
+Appalachian in-migration; "hillbillies" blamed for Uptown's decline

 The elite that built Chicago—the lumber and mining barons, the business class in general—was reliant on the resource-rich American hinterlands for their success.
 But the levels of resource extraction that urban growth demanded was unsustainable: it soon led to the environmental and economic collapse of entire regions like Appalachia.
 When the Depression hit, Appalachia, unsurprisingly, was worst affected.
 This period triggered a massive outmigration of the largely white rural farming communities in the area.
 And so, in the 1940s, thousands of poor Southern and Appalachian families, seeking jobs in the city, began to fill the once-prosperous apartments of Uptown, now converted to low-income housing.
 They settled in the blocks around the Wilson “el” station, and by the 1950s, around 38 percent of Uptown’s racially diverse population comprised white Appalachian migrants.
 Appalachians faced stereotyping and stigma in cities, and in Uptown, they were blamed for bringing about a decline of the neighborhood.
 The Center was a major hub for the growing Appalachian community in Chicago.